The policies and requirements listed here are in addition to any requirements of the Rackham Graduate School (see

 - GSI Training.
 Students entering their second year are required to participate in the Graduate Student Instructor Teaching Orientation offered by the Center for Research on Learning and Teaching followed by a 3-day GSI training seminar in late August.
 Students receive LING 993 credit for the training seminar.

 - Ling 780 (Interdisciplinary Seminar in Linguistics).
 All second-year students are required to take this seminar, normally in the Winter term.

 - Ling 512 (Phonetics), Ling 513 (Phonology), Ling 515 (Syntax), and Ling 516 (Semantics).
 Students normally complete these 4 courses by the end of their first year.
 They must be completed prior to candidacy.

-- 6 additional courses, 4 in Linguistics and 2 cognate courses outside the Department (more on the cognates below).
+- 6 additional courses, at least 4 in Linguistics and 1 cognate courses outside the Department (more on the cognates below).
 Two of the Linguistics courses must be outside phonetics, phonology, syntax, semantics or morphology (to add breadth to students’ training).
 Two of the courses (at least one being in Linguistics) must be at 600-level or above.

 Students must define a flexible course plan by the beginning of their third term, in line with the requirements above and in agreement with their academic advisor(s).
 Exemption from, or substitution for, any of these courses must be done with the approval of both a faculty member who regularly teaches the course and the Graduate Committee.